sachinganapathy13579/Natural-Language-Processing-Sentiment-Analysis-/README.md

-# Natural-Language-Processing-Sentimental-Analysis
+# Natural-Language-Processing-Sentiment-Analysis

-## Perform sentimental analysis on the Elon-musk tweets.
+## Perform sentiment analysis on the Elon-musk tweets.